Paras1209/Paras1209/README.md

 💻 Current Projects:

-    Anniversary Gift Website: A dynamic full-stack project featuring personalized photo galleries, interactive routes, and creative animations.
+    Memory Website: A dynamic full-stack project featuring personalized photo galleries, interactive routes, and creative animations.
 Built with love and the MERN stack.
     Ad Integration Platform: Developing a robust system with ad management dashboards, analytics, ad-block detection, and optimization features.

 💡 Fun Fact: Coding is like life—messy, thrilling, and endlessly rewarding.
 It's definitely more interesting than your ex.
 (Flip the table, and you might agree it’s more complicated than your girlfriend too. 😉)